bsdpot/potluck/postgres-single/README.md

 The IP4NETWORK parameter is the local network/mask to allow access to the PostgreSQL server.
 Pot jails in this range can access PostgreSQL.

 The EXPORTERPASS parameter is a password for the postgres_exporter user for stats collection.

+DUMPSCHEDULE is an optional parameter for a cronjob to dump the databases to file.
+Provide it in the scheduling format of crontab, e.g. "*/5 * * * *". (include quotes)

+DUMPPATH is an optional parameter for the path to store database backups.
+For example `/mnt/pgbak`.

 REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.